lisc55/subnet-similarity/README.md

 by Shuchen Li, Chang Wang, Pengyun Yue

+This is our project of the Machine Learning course, 2020 spring.
 Our code is based on [What's hidden in a randomly weighted neural network?](https://github.com/allenai/hidden-networks) by Vivek Ramanujan and Mitchell Wortsman.
 We computed some similarity metrics on the sub-networks.